Takashiidobe/notes/src/books/the-daily-stoic/january.md

 ## January 5th

 > Let all your efforts be directed to something, let it keep that end in
 > view.
-It\'s not activity that disturbs people, but false conceptions
+It's not activity that disturbs people, but false conceptions
 > of things that drive them mad.
 >
 > SENECA, ON TRANQUILITY OF MIND, 12.5